• Skip to primary navigation

 Uniquely identifying objects with a hashcode()

-When we use the hashcode() method to compare objects, it makes our life much easier by returning a unique ID for each object.
+We can also use the hashcode() method to compare objects.
+This method is easier because it returns a unique ID for each object.
 This allows us to quickly compare the state of all objects in our program and makes our lives much easier!

-If the hashcodes of two objects are different, there is no need to run the equals() method to compare them – you already know they aren’t equal.
-However, if the hashcodes are the same, you must use equals() to check if the values and fields within the objects are also identical.
+If the hashcodes of two objects differ, there is no need to run the equals() method to compare them – you already know they aren’t equal.
+However, if the hashcodes are the same, you must use equals() to check if the values and fields within the objects are identical.

 package com.softwaretestingo.basic;